 False “limited-time offers”

 Creating a false sense of urgency is another tactic used to manipulate consumers.
+These practices pressure consumers into making a purchase before they can fully assess their options.
 For example:

 - Advertising a “limited-time sale” that’s actually available year-round.